A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 Hostaway key features

-- Integrations with dynamic pricing, accounting, marketing tools, smart locks, and more
+• Integrations with 100+ partners for dynamic pricing, accounting, marketing, smart locks, and more tools

 Hostaway pricing

-Hostaway is custom priced according to your needs and portfolio.
+Hostaway is custom-priced according to your needs and portfolio.
 Pricing isn’t published, but a frequently quoted estimate is approx. $50 per property/month.
-So for 20 properties, you’d pay $1000 per month.
+Set-up fees seem to hover around $500.

 Hostaway pros and cons

 Like Guesty, Hostaway offers all the features you need to manage your vacation rental business.
 And maybe some you don’t need until you get really big.
 This, plus the hefty price tag puts it out of reach of smaller or scaling hosts.
-It does, however, have a reputation for good customer service and a short learning curve.
+While some customers have been dissatisfied with onboarding, it does have a reputation for good customer service and a short learning curve.

 Boost your bookings with a vacation rental channel manager

-Vacation rental channel managers are essential to get more eyes on your listings.
-And that benefits your bookings and bottom line.
-They also save a ton of manual time and work and eliminate the possibility of double bookings
+If you want to get more eyes on your listings, boost your books and benefit your bottom line, a vacation rental channel manager is essential.
+A VCRM or PMS will save a ton of manual time and work and eliminate the possibility of double bookings

 Frequently asked questions about vacation rental channel managers